+TITLE V

-TITLE V OF THE PARLIAMENT
+OF THE PARLIAMENT

-The Parliament consists of two chambers: the National Assembly and the Chamber of Representatives.
+The Parliament includes two chambers: the Assembly of the Deputies of the People and the Chamber of Representatives.

-The members of the National Assembly have the title of "Deputy" and those of the Chamber of Representatives the title or "Representative".
+The members of the Assembly of the Deputies of the People have the title of "Deputy" and those of the Chamber of Representatives the title or "Representative".